10 Best Ways to Find Influencers (Free & Paid)

 • Starting a new ambassador program might result in limited reach until it gains traction and attracts more participants.

-Researching and identifying suitable influencers can take hours if you're doing it at a high volume.
+Researching and finding influencers can take hours if you're doing it at a high volume.
 Your time is better spent building relationships with customers or influencers.

 That's where a VA (virtual assistant) or freelancer can take this off your plate, letting you concentrate on other critical tasks.